Community Services Division

-The Department's new policy manual, as provided by Lexipol LLC, became effective on January 1, 2013.
+The Department's policy manual, as provided by Lexipol LLC, became effective on January 1, 2013 and is updated regularly as Law and Best Practices change.
 Lexipol is a risk management company that provides participating agencies with updated polices based on current statutes, case law and best practices.

-Should you have any questions or concerns regarding policy development, you can contact the Division Supervisor, Acting Captain Franklyn Ortega at 719-553-2411.
+Should you have any questions or concerns regarding policy development, you can contact the Division Supervisor, Captain Taylor at 719-553-2544.